 Parents with disabilities in the child protection system and their attorneys and advocates should ensure that the services provided or needed are tailored to the needs of the individual.
 Requests for modifications in training or other family preservation services due to a disability should be raised as early as possible.
 If you have questions regarding your rights to request such modified services, please feel free to contact Disability Rights Center - NH.

-- Amy Messer, Executive Director
+- Amy Messer, Former Executive Director